susanBuck/notes/05_Laravel/02_App_Setup.md

 After you add `Boxfile` commit your changes and push / deploy to Pagoda again:

+	$ git add Boxfile
+	$ git commit -m "Added Pagoda Boxfile"
 	$ git push pagoda master

+Pushing to Pagoda will trigger your entire app to re-deploy, so it's not as quick as when you push to Github.com.

+Read any output it gives you, making sure there aren't any issues with deployment.

-Refresh your Pagoda URL and you should now see your app working just like it is on your local server.
+When deployment/pushing is done, refresh your Pagoda URL and you should now see your app working just like it is on your local server.

-Note: You don't have to run `composer install` on Pagoda after adding Packages because it's being done for you via the Boxfile whenever you deploy:

-	after_build:
-		- "if [ ! -f composer.phar ]; then curl -s http://getcomposer.org/installer | php; fi; php composer.phar install"
+**Reminder: You have two remotes for your app: One at Github and one at Pagoda.
+Make sure you push to two after significant changes**

+## More about the Boxfile

+The above Boxfile was designed specifically to work with Laravel.
+In addition to setting your document_root, it also does the following:

++ Sets an environment called `LARAVEL_ENV`. to `production`.
++ Runs `composer install` after each deployment.
++ Makes sure the directories that Laravel needs to be writable are writable.
++ Clears any caches.
++ Loads the necessary php extensions.

 For more information on the Boxfile, check out [Pagoda's guide](http://help.pagodabox.com/customer/portal/articles/1142671)